unopolicinglab/website/content/authors/burt/_index.md

   - course: MA in Criminology & Criminal Justice
     institution: University of Nebraska at Omaha
     year: "Anticipated 2027"
-  - course: BA in Legal Studies
+  - course: BA in Criminal Justice
     institution: University of South Dakota
     year: "2025"